Considering crystallisation – when can a dispute be referred to adjudication

 Even adopting this broad approach, the court found that the claims in the Notice were of “a different nature and order of magnitude” to the previous disagreements between the parties.
 There was a “very marked discrepancy” when a comparison was made of Dickie’s initial objections and the claims made in the Notice.
 On that basis, the court found that “a very material part of the dispute” described in the Notice had not crystallised before the Notice was served.

-This decision demonstrates that while courts will not adopt “an over-legalistic analysis” with issues of crystallisation, there are limits.
-In the rush to adjudicate or comply with contractual time limits care must be taken to ensure that the Notice of Adjudication does not overstep the boundaries of the existing dispute between the parties.
-If there are valid claims to extensions of time and/or loss and expense, these should be made at the appropriate time.
+This decision demonstrates that while courts will not adopt “an over-legalistic analysis” when considering issues of crystallisation, there are limits.
+In the rush to adjudicate or comply with contractual time limits, care must be taken to ensure that the Notice of Adjudication does not overstep the boundaries of the existing dispute between the parties.
+If there are valid claims to extensions of time and / or loss and expense, these should be made at the appropriate time.

-Most recently in Willow Corp Sarl v MTD Contractors Ltd EWHC 1591 (TCC), Pepperall J, in severing part of the adjudicator’s decision, suggested that the focus may be shifting from whether there was a single identifiable dispute, to “whether it is clear that there is anything left that can be safely enforced” once the erroneous part of the decision is severed.
-In effect, looking at what is clearly enforceable, rather than what is severable.
+The above point was made with reference to the recent case of Willow Corp Sarl v MTD Contractors Ltd EWHC 1591 (TCC), where Pepperall J, in severing part of an adjudicator’s decision, suggested that the focus may be shifting from whether there was a single identifiable dispute, to “whether it is clear that there is anything left that can be safely enforced” once the erroneous part of the decision is severed.

-A version of this article was published by Practical Law Construction on 21 October 2019.
+A version of this article was first published as a blog by Practical Law Construction on 21 October 2019.

 This article was written by Carolyn Davies and appears in the Spring edition of our construction, engineering and projects publication, Construct.Law.
 For more information please contact Carolyn via firstname.lastname@example.org or +44 (0)20 7438 2149.